 Patty and Bun

 Call: +44 1273 729388

-You can’t go wrong with a good burger and Patty and Bun’s burgers are exceptional.
-They also cater to the vegan and vegetarian crowd and the veggie burgers do such a good imitation of meat that you may just decide to save the planet then and there on the spot or eat another bacon cheeseburger, either or.
+You can’t go wrong with a good burger, and Patty and Bun’s burgers are exceptional.
+They also cater to the vegan and vegetarian crowd, and the veggie burgers are a good imitation of meat that you may decide to save the planet then and there on the spot or eat another bacon cheeseburger, either or.

 Address: 22 New Road, Brighton, BN1 1UF